Heimat, Folk-art and Travesty

 Adopting a process of travesty - that sometimes ends in full earnest identification - many artists in the show are able to critically explore craft from within to comment on "resurgent regionalism," war, gender roles, politics and disaster.
 While this may seem like a novel contemporary postmodern thing, to many curators of academic craft shows at least, it is good to remember how extreme historic crafts can be.

-preview preview Adopting traditional genre painting, like landscape and horse painting, without the usual tongue-in-cheek attitude of postmodernism, German painter Ulrich Diezmann explores their value, and skillfully invests these types of painting with a contemporary sensibility.
+Adopting traditional genre painting, like landscape and horse painting, without the usual tong-in cheek attitude of postmodernism, German painter Ulrich Diezmann explores their value, and skillfully invests these types of painting with a contemporary sensibility.

-preview preview Strich & Faden II presents recycled overpainted Hummel collector's plates by Garth Johnson, the California based writer, artist and tireless hyperactive educator known for his "raging craft problem". preview His website, Extreme Craft is a "compendium of art masquerading as craft, craft masquerading as art and craft raising its middle finger".
+Strich & Faden II presents recycled overpainted Hummel collector's plates by Garth Johnson, a California based writer, artist and engaged educator known for his "raging craft problem".
+His website, Extreme Craft is a "compendium of art masquerading as craft, craft masquerading as art and craft raising its middle finger".
 The Hummel plates collection has been selected by Garth Johnson for the show for their interesting relation to German-American history.
-I.M.Hummel was an artistic nun from Bavaria, whose drawings were made into porcelain figures, and later into plates, by smart manufacturers. preview preview The Hummel cult found its way to the US as the quintessential German gift or souvenir through soldiers stationed in West-Germany.
+I.M.Hummel was an artistic nun from Bavaria, whose drawings were made into porcelain figures, and later into plates, by smart manufacturers.
+The Hummel cult found its way to the US as the quintessential German gift or souvenir through soldiers stationed in West-Germany.
 As with other collector's plates Johnson uses, there is a melancholy aspect to them, they speak of forgotten fashions, fancies and sentiments.
 The artist dissects the plates' morality by inserting his own commentaries and painting into their imagery.

 While Walter Bruno Brix's work takes on the traditional genre painting of the Flagellation of Christ, David Rios Ferreira's work "It takes a village" echoes the "Stations of the Cross" genre.
 However, the artist executes it in a way a queer Disney might have, bending the artistic device into a creation myth featuring God as a cute, self-sufficient bear leisurely creating Himself a new world.